kparitosh21/TravCom/README.md

  * **AI ChatBot** , A smart one with which you can chat and get most of the useful informations.
  * Audio novel or **pdf reader**.
  * Filter views according to your convinience.
- * **Virtual Reality 360** For sending and document or maybe your address in a Text Written Format
+ * **Virtual Reality 360** integrated in App For sending or Viewing VR view of that place/room .
  * **Text Recognition** For sending and document or maybe your address in a Text Written Format
  * **Face detection** and recommending **songs** according to your face mood.
  * **Food Calories** Recognition for fitness freaks